Shopify vs WordPress — Which Platform is Better?

 Mobile apps for Shopify and WordPress

-If you’re somebody who likes to edit your website whilst on the move, you will pleased to learn that this is doable with both Shopify and WordPress (on both iOS and Android devices).
+If you’re somebody who likes to edit your website whilst on the move, you’ll be pleased to learn that this is doable with both Shopify and WordPress (on both iOS and Android devices).

 The mobile app for Wordpress (Android version)